ENCOUNTER

 When we have made our final choices for or against God, God will hold us responsible and for a time give us what we have asked for, either separation from God or relationship with God.
 But absolute separation from God is not something God can give anyone as their final end.
 Yet neither is unmitigated universalism true, even if it involves a kind of limited purgatorial or retributive punishment prior to ultimate salvation.
 As the book states, that kind of “restorationist universalism denies the ultimate dignity of persons; it denies that we are responsible to choose our own fate or that God will hold us responsible for our final choice.
 Semi-restorationism does certainly end with all people reconciled to God, but there is still a distinction between the lost and the redeemed and their final condition.
 The final choice of the lost is honored.”
 After their limited time of punishment they will lose all painful and sinful memories, yet they will also be memorialized forever as those who have rejected their God and creator.
 This will be their eternal punishment.
 They will not be aware of this stigma since in their final state there can be no pain or suffering.

 Semi-restorationism also reconciles many seemingly contradictory passages of scripture.
-Some seem to very clearly indicate that some people will never be completely accepted by God while others speak of God being reconciled with all people and even all spirit beings (including angels, demons, and Satan himself).
+Some seem to very clearly indicate that some people will endure painful punishment and never be completely accepted by God in the same way as those who embraced their God and had freely accepted God’s offer of salvation while others speak of God being reconciled with all people and even all spirit beings (including angels, demons, and Satan himself).
 Let me give the gist of some of these passages.
 First the universalist passages:

 We are told that God’s anger at the wicked lasts only a moment but his favor will be for a lifetime;